gwannon/ideasRoleras/BreathlessHistories/TheRiver.md

 As you approach the meeting point, you see another barge rounding the meander and speeding up, likely to ram your vessel.

-Their vessel carries a harpoon-shaped naval ram and, if they stick it in your barge, it will be impossible to separate and escape river up or down.
+Their vessel carries a harpoon-shaped naval ram and, if they stick it in your barge, it will be impossible to separate and escape the river up or down.

 You have to act quickly, or your friends will be killed by the pirates.
 Your advantage is that no one knows you're there; the pirates are too focused on their target to detect you.